mkrwebconsulting/mkrwebconsulting/README.md

 👨‍💻 Webdeveloper
 ------------------

-I've been designing Websites since 2017.
+I've been designing and developing Websites since 2017.
 I started with Wordpress and Woocommerce and later switched to **Webflow** and **Shopify**.
 Currently I'm working at [AWESOME!
 Software GmbH](https://awesome-software.de/) as a **Frontend Developer**, mainly working with **React** and **Vue.js**.
 Besides my main job, I'm open for collaborating on smaller projects.
 See my Portfolio for my works in the past.

 * 🌍  I'm based in Mannheim, Germany
 * 🖥️  See my portfolio at [My Homepage](http://www.mkrwebconsulting.de/)
 * ✉️  You can contact me at [isaak@mkrwebconsulting.de](mailto:isaak@mkrwebconsulting.de)
-* 🤝  I'm open to collaborating on on visually demanding Websites and Platforms
+* 🤝  I'm open to collaborating on on visually demanding Websites
 * ⚡  I have an sports statistics addiction

 ### Skills